-Korean Corn Cheese.
-Sweet corn simmered in buttery melty cheese with imitation crab meat.
-Ready in just 10 minutes on the stove with minimal ingredients.
+Sweet corn simmered in buttery melted cheese with imitation crab meat.
+This quick and easy Korean corn cheese is ready in 10 minutes on the stove with minimal ingredients.
+This is better than what you get at the Korean restaurant!

 Jump to: